crsl4/nn-phylogenetics/notebook.md

   - `simulations-zou2019-1.tar.gz` (i=1,...,14): tar intermediate files per replicate like protein sequences, and paml control file

 I will put the labels and matrices files in a shared drive to share with Leo.

+Deleting the h5 files locally because they are heavy, and they are in google drive now.